 If your pre-pandemic life had a sense of rhythm with a schedule that you could count on, get back to that.
 Write it down if that helps and try to stick to it.
 Set your alarm, get up and get ready to start your day as you normally did before COVID-19.
 Even if you’re staying in comfy clothes rather than work attire, the actions of getting up at a set time, showering and dressing are signals that your day is starting.
 Take breaks for lunch, getting outside and walking/exercising.
 Be sure to eat at regular times and get back to your typical bedtime routine.

 Humans require connection to other humans.
-Be intentional about scheduling opportunities to interact socially with others.
+Be intentional about scheduling opportunities to interact socially with others but make sure to wear N95 masks as well as nitrile gloves and get vaccinated for protection.
 Check in with people outside of your home.
 News flash: we CAN meet a friend for a physically distanced walk, even during Ohio’s winter.
 Bundle up and revel in the fresh air and companionship.

 There is not an easy cure for the pandemic wall because so much of what we are experiencing is outside of our control.
 It’s critical that we choose activities that will positively impact our well-being and that of those around us.
 We’re resilient by nature and we can bounce back from difficult situations.
 We’ve got this, Licking County!